"

 • 1880s onward, European nations, including Germany, intensified their colonization of Africa, competing for land and resources.
 This period saw the beginning of aggressive imperial expansion, justified by racist and Eurocentric ideologies that would later influence aspects of early psychology.

-• 1877 The end of Reconstruction in the U.S. Federal troops withdrew from the South, effectively ending Reconstruction and allowing discriminatory Jim Crow laws to take hold.
+• 1877 The end of Reconstruction in the U.S., Federal troops withdrew from the South, effectively ending Reconstruction and allowing discriminatory Jim Crow laws to take hold.
 This period saw increasing racial segregation, disenfranchisement of Black Americans, and the rise of white supremacist groups.

 Seeing what was happening in the world while the first “psychology laboratory” was created, are you beginning to see modern psychology within a historical context?
 Does this bring up any questions for you as you learn about historical figures or events within the field of psychology?

-(2.3) Have you heard of the term Ethnical psychology?
+(2.5) Have you heard of the term Ethnic psychology?
 Did you know of the early relationship between anthropology and psychology?
 How do you feel about the use of psychology to justify racism, colonialism, and slavery?
 Feel free to respond to the extent that you choose to.
 We encourage you to avoid constraining yourself and your answers by focusing on making sure your feelings sound logical or clear.
 Feel free to express yourself as you want.

 During this period, enslaved people and Indigenous people did not meekly accept racism and colonization.
-Slave revolts[9] occurred with Nat Turner’s multiracial revolt in Virginia in 1931 being one of the most well-known.
-There were also the New York City Conspiracy of 1741, Gabriel’s Conspiracy of 1800, and German Coast Uprising of 1811.[10]
+Slave revolts[17] occurred with Nat Turner’s multiracial revolt in Virginia in 1931, being one of the most well-known.
+There were also the New York City Conspiracy of 1741, Gabriel’s Conspiracy of 1800, and the German Coast Uprising of 1811.[18]
 Additionally, people from Sojourner Truth to Harriet Tubman to Frederick Douglass spoke vocally about the humanity of Black people and their abilities.
-Black people also taught each other literacy even when being able to read was illegal under the Black Codes, which made the education of enslaved people illegal,[11] and supported one another’s escape on the Underground Railroad.
+Black people also taught each other literacy even when being able to read was illegal under the Black Codes, which made the education of enslaved people illegal,[19] and supported one another’s escape on the Underground Railroad.

 During this period, the US was involved in the First World War and large-scale immigration.
 The majority of the more than 15 million new immigrants came from southern and eastern Europe.
 In response, many Americans engaged in sometimes violent anti-immigrant sentiments.